Protecting and managing special areas

 Any activity in an Antarctic Specially Protected Area not authorised by the plan of management relating to that site is prohibited.

 Any person who enters a protected area is required to provide a site visit report.
 This report is additional to the permit-holder report required under the Antarctic Treaty (Environment Protection) Act 1980.
+See the Environmental Impact Assessment page for more details.

 The plans provide, amongst other things, information on reason for designation, identification of restricted zones, conditions under which permits may be granted, conditions applying to access and activities which may be carried out in the area.